NEP 1.7.0

 GeoTIFF File Reading

-size_t width, height, bands;
+size_t width, height;

 nc_open("satellite_image.tif", NC_NOWRITE, &ncid);

-nc_inq_varid(ncid, "raster", &varid);
+nc_inq_varid(ncid, "data", &varid);

 nc_close(ncid);